0j-xie0/Stalker_Challenge/README.md

 # Stalker Challenge for Data Scientists
-•Assume a “stalker” is someone who, in this dataset, visits some of the same locations as another person, after the other person goes to that location.
+•Assume a "stalker” is someone who, in this dataset, visits some of the same locations as another person, after the other person goes to that location.
 •A “stalker score” for a pair of people, A & B, is the number of locations for which A has visited a location followed by B visiting that same location in the future.
 •Any given location should be counted once in the score, so a stalker score can never be higher than the number of unique locations that A and B have in common.
 1. Which friend pair has the highest “stalker score”?